Skip to main content

 What Does Organizational Development Mean for HR Managers?

-Beyond the bottom line of an organization’s efficiency and productivity, OD can help create an environment of engaged employees living up to their potential.
-HR managers use OD principles to design jobs which best suit the company’s needs, recruit employees who best fit those jobs, and give them all the tools they need to perform at high levels.
-HR managers may find a more fitting role for an employee who is performing poorly — one that better suits that employee’s skill set.
-In turn, the employee is motivated, engaged, and works harder toward the company’s vision.
+HR managers use OD principles to design jobs that best suit the company’s needs, recruit employees who best fit those jobs and give them all the tools they need to perform at high levels.
+HR managers may find a more fitting role for an employee who is performing poorly — one that better suits that employee’s skill set, thus fostering intrinsic motivation.
+Motivated, engaged and aligned employees are more likely to work hard to help achieve the company’s vision.

 Learn more about Northwest’s online MBA in HR Management.